DistributedCollective/sovryn-dapp-wiki/Home.md

+> _This wiki is automatically published from [DistributedCollective/sovryn-dapp-wiki](https://github.com/DistributedCollective/sovryn-dapp-wiki).
+To edit this page,_
+> _go to [DistributedCollective/sovryn-dapp-wiki](https://github.com/DistributedCollective/sovryn-dapp-wiki), make your changes and submit a Pull Request._

 Welcome to the sovryn-dapp wiki!

-This is the first automatic deployment of this content.